Could black box or telematics insurance lower the price of your premium? Find out more with our guide

 Want to know more about black box insurance?
 Check out our mythbuster where we reveal the truth around some of the most common black box insurance myths.

-There’s no denying students are often in the expensive insurance bracket, but no matter how old you are, there are certain ways to help bring down your car insurance quote.
+There’s no denying students are often in the expensive insurance bracket, but no matter how old you are, there a few things you can do to help bring down your car insurance quote:

 - If you’ll be using your parents’ car, see how much it would cost to add you onto their policy as a named driver